 DataFu, Impala and Cascading have 3 supporters.
 And now we’re up to 20 projects.

 Here’s this quarter’s chart.

-Category: elastic-mapreduce amazon-web-services apache avro flume hadoop hbase hdfs hive kafka mahout mapreduce oozie apache-parquet pig solr spark sqoop apache-yarn zookeeper big-data cascading cloudera gartner hortonworks hue ibm mapr oss pivotal
+Category: elastic-mapreduce amazon-web-services apache avro flume hadoop hbase hdfs hive kafka mahout mapreduce oozie apache-parquet pig solr spark sqoop apache-yarn zookeeper cascading cloudera data-and-analytics-strategies gartner hortonworks hue ibm mapr oss pivotal

 Tags: amazon apache flume hadoop hbase hdfs hive mapreduce oozie pig sqoop yarn zookeeper big-data-2 cloudera gartner hortonworks ibm mapr microsoft oss